 Remus is quite happy to be back on the West Coast after living in D.C. for almost two years and is looking forward to getting to know Shasta County and the area better while serving the community in this fashion.

 Jon grew up in Ono and attended schools in Igo, Cottonwood, and Redding.
 He enlisted, served, and retired from the US Air Force after 30 years in the information technology field.
 He has earned a master’s degree in Information Technology Management and two bachelor’s degrees in Computer Science and History.
 He began at the Shasta Historical Society in 2019 as a volunteer to pursue his interest in history and reconnect with the area and people.
 In September 2021, Jon was hired as a part-time employee to develop historical content for exhibits, tours, and projects to bring the history of Shasta County to the public.
 He is also a member of the Community Education and Development committees.

 Jay Thompson is a descendant of California Gold Rush era pioneers of Shasta County.
 His paternal great, great grandfather, wife and children settled in Shasta in 1857.
 Jay has an interest in most things old with particular emphasis on the American West.
 Outside of the Shasta Historical Society you may find him (or not) practicing weekend archaeology and all that entails.
 Thompson has been employed at the Shasta Historical Society since October of 2009.

-In the role of Curator and Visitor Services Manager, Jay is responsible for managing the day-to-day operations of the Society library and retail operations, coordinating technical programs, creating and interpreting exhibits for visitors, and overseeing museum and library visitor relations to ensure the highest quality guest and patron experience at our library, museum, and store.
+In the role of Visitor Services , Jay is responsible for managing the day-to-day operations of the Society library and retail operations and overseeing museum and library visitor relations to ensure the highest quality guest and patron experience at our library, museum, and store.
 Jay receives great professional satisfaction from facilitating historic searches to a successful conclusion.